 2 lenses that help me get the perfect shot for my clients needs (more to come as soon as possible)

-Camera batteries, memory cards, flash batteries, expo disc, light diffuser, camera bag, cds, dvds, and external hard drives.
+Camera batteries, memory cards, flash batteries, expo disc, light diffuser, camera bag, and external hard drives.

 Software, memberships, and insurance.
-A lot of money goes into upgrading software (monitor calibration, templates, etc) and yearly membership fees to organizations with PPA.
+A lot of money goes into upgrading software (monitor calibration, templates, etc) and yearly membership fees to photographer organizations.
 Insuring 15K worth of gear is important and costs an average of $550 a year to include liability.
-The proper legal forms to cover incidents that may occur during a photo shoot, or with images cost a small fortune!
+Not to mention the proper legal forms to cover incidents that may occur during a photo shoot, or with images cost a small fortune!

 Training.
 Many would think once a photographer is established their ‘training’ comes in the form of taking photos for clients.
 BIG misconception.
 We’re ALWAYS learning as photographers.
 There’s always a new technology, a new software to learn, a skill we haven’t mastered, a genre of photography we’d like to get into, an updated feature to our website to learn how to operate, etc. Workshops average $500-$3000 to attend.
 Yearly training seminars cost thousands to attend when you factor in hotels and airfare.
 It’s really a never ending and time consuming part of the business.